Bally's Quad Cities

 Bally's Quad Cities, formerly Jumer's Casino & Hotel, is a casino hotel in Rock Island, Illinois, part of the Quad Cities area.
 It is owned and operated by Bally's Corporation.
-The casino has about 42000 sqft of gaming space, with 1,000 slot machines, 18 table games, and a poker room.
+The casino has about 42000 sqft of gaming space, with almost 800 slot machines, 13 table games, and a live poker room.
 It is one of the largest land-based casinos in the state of Illinois.

 Bally's was voted the Quad Cities' #1 casino according to a poll conducted by the Quad City Times.

 History

 In June 2002, the Illinois House of Representatives gives Jumer's Casino Rock Island permission to move away from downtown Rock Island to a site near the intersection of Interstate 280 and Illinois 92.
-In October 2007, Jumer's Casino Rock Island broke ground on a $151 million land-based casino, hotel and banquet center, and on December 1, 2008, Jumer's opened its new Las Vegas-style casino and hotel in southwest Rock Island.
-The 43,000-square-foot casino has about 1,000 slots and 18 table games as well as a live poker room and a high-limit slots area.
-The complex includes a 205-room hotel with 11 luxury suites, an event center, a nightclub and four restaurants.
-DJ's Steakhouse is named after the company's founder, D. James Jumer.
+In October 2007, Jumer's Casino Rock Island broke ground on a $151 million land-based casino, hotel and banquet center, and on December 1, 2008, Jumer's opened its new casino and hotel in southwest Rock Island.
+The 42,000-square-foot casino has about 800 slots and 13 table games as well as a live poker room and a high-limit slots area.
+The complex includes a 205-room hotel with 11 luxury suites, an event center, Bally Bet Sportsbook, a nightclub and four restaurants.

-The 2011 Best of Gaming results were published in the magazine's August edition.
-Jumer's was voted best in 11 separate categories for the Northern Illinois region.

 In 2011, the Jumer family sold the property to Delaware North for $180 million.

 In June 2021, Delaware North sold Jumer's to Bally's Corporation for $120 million.
 The property was rebranded as Bally's Quad Cities in September 2021.

 Gaming and Leisure Properties purchased the real estate of Bally's Quad Cities in a leaseback transaction in April 2022.